Worker Safety During Nut Harvest – Part 1

 Safety is very important, especially when working with heavy machinery.
 As most farm accidents and fatalities involve machinery, farm safety begins with educating and preparing workers for emergency situations, and making them aware of hazards.
 California Ag Today interviewed Paul Williams, a senior loss prevention consultant with the State Compensation Insurance Fund, regarding nut harvest safety.

-“The hazards are primarily with walnut and almonds.
+“The hazards are primarily with walnuts and almonds.
 They tend to stir up more dust in the harvest process,” Williams said.
 “There are respiratory issues that employees need to be protected from.”

 For more information on safety on the farm, go to: http://www.agsafe.org/